german-antonio/gamedev-assignment-2/README.md

   The properties of the special move are not in the config file

 Enemies
-- Enemies will spawn in a random location on the screen every X frames, where X is defined in the configuration file.
+DONE - Enemies will spawn in a random location on the screen every X frames, where X is defined in the configuration file.
-- Enemies must not overlap the sides of the screen at the time of spawn.
+DONE - Enemies must not overlap the sides of the screen at the time of spawn.
-- Enemies' shapes have random number of vertices, between a given minimum and maximum number, which is specified in the config file.
+DONE - Enemies' shapes have random number of vertices, between a given minimum and maximum number, which is specified in the config file.
-- Enemy shape rafius will be specified in the config file.
+- Enemy shape radius will be specified in the config file.
-- Enemies will be given a random color upon spawning
-- Enemies will be given a random speed upon spawning, between a minimum and maximum value specified in the config file.
+- Enemies will be given a random color upon spawning DONE - Enemies will be given a random speed upon spawning, between a minimum and maximum value specified in the config file.
-- When an enemy reaches the edge of the windows, it should bounce off in the opposite direction at the same speed.
+DONE - When an enemy reaches the edge of the windows, it should bounce off in the opposite direction at the same speed.
 - When (large) enemies collide with a bullet or player, they are destroyed, and N small enemies spawn in its place, where N is the number of vertices of the original enemy.
 Each small enemy must have the same number of vertices and color of the original enemy.
 These small entities travel outward at angles at fixed intervals equal to (360 / vertices).